Published 08:25 IST, September 16th 2019

 Advertisement

-Aramco CEO Amin Nasser was quoted in brief statement as saying work was underway to restore production and a progress update would be provided in around 48 hours.
-Wall Street Journal cited Saudi officials as saying a third of output would be restored on Monday, but a return to full production may take weeks.
+Aramco CEO Amin Nasser was quoted in the brief statement as saying work was underway to restore production and a progress update would be provided in around 48 hours.
+The Wall Street Journal cited Saudi officials as saying a third of output would be restored on Monday, but a return to full production may take weeks.

-How long will suspension last?
+How long will the suspension last?

 World's largest and most vital oil producers